 In 2005, 9-year old Savanna had to crochet a doily for her 3rd grade school project.
 While she did a very nice job, she added a few too many drop stitches at the outer edge of the trivet causing it to curl and form a small lip.
 On the end table it sat idly for over a year, until one night a family friend, Chris, picked it up and tossed it across the room at Savanna's dad, Patrick.
 As it floated across the room and landed softly in Patrick’s hand, the two of them stood silently, jaws hanging slightly.
 They played catch for the next hour, joking all the while about what a hit this thing could someday become.

 Time passed.
 Day jobs continued.
 But each time they hung out, Savanna's doily took flight and the lure of its possibilities grew stronger.
-Finally, almost a year later, they decided "Let’s give this a spin," and began researching where hacky sacks come from as it reminded them of a cross between a hippie hat and a hacky sack.
-The answer – Guatemala.
-Meanwhile, Savanna’s mom, Mindy, made a half dozen or so prototypes, each of which took her several days in her spare time.
+Finally, almost a year later, they decided "Let’s give this a spin."
+As it reminded them of a cross between a hippie hat and a hacky sack they began researching where hacky sacks come from.
+The answer: Guatemala.
+Meanwhile Savanna’s mom, Mindy, made a half dozen or so prototypes, each of which took her several days in her spare time.
 Patrick and Chris shipped the prototypes off to different village-based production groups in Guatemala.
 What was sent down were two-toned concentric circular striped discs of the most ordinary sort.
 What came back blew their minds.
 The colors, patterns and variety the Maya artisans had created was so striking and unique that they knew they had discovered something amazing.

 In 2020, as a tribute to the Mayans who handcraft each product, the Pocket Disc became the MayaFlya and Buena Onda Games was born.
 Buena Onda means good vibes in Spanish and speaks directly to our culture and values.

-So, do yourself a favor and grab a MayaFlya to toss with your buddy, kid or pet, a YippiYappa, Bocce, or any of our other toys and experience all that Buena Onda Games has to offer while supporting a Fair Trade, green, and globally-concerned business.
+So, do yourself a favor and grab a MayaFlya, YippiYappa, Bocce set, or any of our other toys and experience all that Buena Onda Games has to offer while supporting a Fair Trade, green, and globally-concerned business.
 Play for Good!